Genivia/ugrep/README.md

             temporarily overriding the --exclude and --exclude-dir globs.
             Note that files and directories specified as ugrep FILE arguments are not ignored.
 This option may be repeated.
+    -g GLOB, --glob=GLOB
+            Search only files whose name matches GLOB, same as --include=GLOB.
+            When GLOB is preceded by a `!' or a `^', skip files whose name matches GLOB, same as --exclude=GLOB.
+GLOB should be quoted to prevent shell globbing.
+This option may be repeated.
     -O EXTENSIONS, --file-extensions=EXTENSIONS
             Search only files whose filename extensions match the specified comma-separated list of EXTENSIONS, same as --include='*.ext' for